Biobío River: Diego Díaz Island

-Diego Díaz Island (Isla Diego Díaz) is a river island in Biobío River located near Colonia Santa Fe.
+Diego Díaz Island (Isla Diego Díaz) is a river island in the Biobío River located near Colonia Santa Fe; nineteenth-century geographers described it as the largest of the river's several islets.
 The river next to the island was navigated, upstream and downstream, in colonial times.
-In 1610, during the Arauco War, Mapuches attacked the Spanish in the island and killed 13 soldiers.
+In 1610, during the Arauco War, Mapuches attacked the Spanish on the island and killed 13 soldiers.